 Sign # 5.
 You Hope To Get Famous From Self-Publishing

 This is possible, but not likely.
 Fame comes with a lot of hard work and lots of luck.
 Therefore, it can’t be your only motive for self-publishing your books.
 Instead, concentrate on building and improving your reputation within your market.
 Earning the respect of your peers and your audience is a very achievable and respectable goal – and will help improve your book sales.

 Sign # 6.
 You Believe That Book Sales And Financial Profits Are What Self-Publishing Is All About

 There is no guarantee that you’ll have financial success by publishing your books.
 The majority of authors make little or no money from their books.
-But, if you really understand your market, and become an expert in your niche, build a great book, interact and communicate with your audience, and devote your life to marketing yourself and your books, you will have book sales.
+But, if you really understand your market, and become an expert in your niche, build a great book, interact and communicate with your audience, and devote your life to marketing yourself and your books, you’ll have book sales.
 Those books will then help bring you new customers, and build your reputation within your industry.

 Sign # 7.
 You Haven’t Started Marketing Your Book

 You must start marketing well in advance of releasing your book.
 Probably the easiest and most productive way to get started is to build your own blog where you write about your niche.
 In addition, blogging is a great way to prove to yourself, and to your audience, that you’re serious about your niche.
 This is also your chance to get started with social media.